 Check out the big brands, from Amazónico to Zuma.

 Saudi Arabia is fast becoming a dining destination – there are celebrity chefs, from Jason Atherton to David Burke, and international brands, from ROKA to LPM.
 So, whether the words Nobu or Zuma get your mouth watering, there’ll soon be more extraordinary restaurants in the kingdom.
-Here are the most exciting new restaurants opening in Riyadh.
+Here are the most exciting new restaurants opening in Jeddah and Riyadh.

 If the idea of a rainforest-themed restaurant has got you thinking about Rainforest Café, think again.
 Amazónico Riyadh is a luxury Latin American restaurant specialising in seafood, grilled meats and sushi.
 The restaurant originally opened in Madrid, Spain in 2010 by the husband-and-wife team, Sandro Silva and Marta Seco.
 It has since found a home across affluent addresses including DIFC, Dubai and Mayfair, London – the latter being the most expensive place on the Monopoly Board.
 Plus, a pop-up opened in Riyadh Oasis during Riyadh Season.
 So, we can see why they want to roll the dice and open a permanent location in Riyadh.